vholik/medusa-custom-attributes/README.md

 6. `/admin/attributes/:id` (DELETE) - Delete an attribute.

-#### Global Attributes
+### Global Attributes

 To define global attributes that are not tied to specific categories, simply leave the "categories" field empty when creating the attribute.

 ### Changelog

-11/8/2023: Adding range attribute, fix attributes filter bug 11/3/2023: Remove is_bool field in attribute_value model, fixing minor bugs
+- 1/16/2023: Updating plugin to the latest version of Medusajs (1.20.0), improve performance on filtering, refactoring code, change attributes filtering

-### Roadmap
+- 11/8/2023: Adding range attribute, fix attributes filter bug

-1. Add metadata ui in attribute
+- 11/3/2023: Remove is_bool field in attribute_value model, fixing minor bugs

 ### Other Links